Hansade2005/pixel-pilot/templates/social-media-announcements.md

 [Call to action on screen]
 "Free to try!
 Check the link in bio."

-[End with Pixel Pilot branding]
+[End with PiPilot branding]

 #PixelPilot #AI #NoCode #AppDevelopment #Tech #Innovation
 ```

 ### Reddit Post (r/Entrepreneur, r/Startups, r/NoCode)
 ```
-Title: 🚀 Just Launched: Pixel Pilot - Build Apps with AI Conversations
+Title: 🚀 Just Launched: PiPilot - Build Apps with AI Conversations

 Hey r/entrepreneur!

-I'm excited to announce the launch of Pixel Pilot - a revolutionary AI-powered app development platform that lets you build professional web applications through simple conversations.
+I'm excited to announce the launch of PiPilot - a revolutionary AI-powered app development platform that lets you build professional web applications through simple conversations.

 **What it does:**
 - Describe your app idea in plain English